Norse cosmology: Nine Worlds

 Old Norse texts mention the existence of Níu Heimar, translated by scholars as "Nine Worlds".
 According to the second stanza of the Poetic Edda poem Völuspá, the Nine Worlds surround the tree Yggdrasil.
 As recalled by a dead völva in the poem:

-The Nine Worlds receive a second and final mention in the Poetic Edda in stanza 43 of the Prose Edda poem Vafþrúðnismál, where the wise jötunn Vafþrúðnir engages in a deadly battle of wits with the disguised god Odin:
+The Nine Worlds receive a second and final mention in the Poetic Edda in stanza 43 of the poem Vafþrúðnismál, where the wise jötunn Vafþrúðnir engages in a deadly battle of wits with the disguised god Odin:

 The Nine Worlds receive a single mention in the Prose Edda, occurring section 34 of the Gylfaginning portion of the book.
 The section describes how Odin threw Loki's daughter Hel into the underworld, and granted her power over all Nine Worlds:

 The Old Norse corpus does not clearly list the Nine Worlds, if it provides them at all.
 However, some scholars have proposed identifications for the nine.
 For example, Henry Adams Bellows (1923) says that the Nine Worlds consist of Ásgarðr, Vanaheimr, Álfheimr, Miðgarðr, Jötunheimr, Múspellsheimr, Svartálfaheimr, Niflheimr (sometimes Hel), and perhaps Niðavellir.
 Some editions of translations of the Poetic Edda and the Prose Edda feature illustrations of what the author or artist suspects the Nine Worlds to be in part based on the Völuspá stanza above.

 Anthropogeny

-Ask and Embla—male and female respectively—were the first two humans, created by the gods from driftwood they encounter on a shore.
+Askr and Embla—male and female respectively—were the first two humans, created by the gods from driftwood they encounter on a shore.
 The gods who form these first humans vary by source: According to the Poetic Edda poem Völuspá, they are Hœnir, Lóðurr and Odin, whereas in the Prose Edda they are Odin, Vili, and Vé.

 Eschatology

 Ragnarök is a series of future events, including a great battle, foretold to ultimately result in the death of a number of major figures (including various deities), the occurrence of various natural disasters, and the subsequent submersion of the world in water.

 Afterward, the world will resurface anew and fertile, the surviving and returning gods will meet, and mankind will be repopulated by Líf and Lífþrasir, who will emerge from Yggdrasil.